cole-gannaway/up-and-down-the-river/README.md

 ## Technologies Used

-The Financial Planner website utilizes the following technologies:
+The Up And Down the River website utilizes the following technologies:

 - [React](https://react.dev/)
 - [Redux](https://redux.js.org/)